-Of course, echo could be experienced in nature before then, but it was impractical for musical purposes (unlike reverb, which is achievable by placing the sound source in an empty room).
+Of course, echo could be experienced in nature before then, but it was impractical for musical purposes (unlike reverb, for example, which is achievable by placing the sound source in an empty room).

 Delay Pedal-Mania is… Now!

-Those who, more specifically, love delay pedals, are even luckier: the decade that just ended saw an explosion of devices and new technology that made this effect better sounding and more tweakable and portable than ever.
+Those who, more specifically, love delay pedals, are even luckier: from the turn of the millennium, we saw an explosion of devices and new technology that made this effect better sounding and more tweakable and portable than ever.
 In the last few years, things have gotten even more interesting with granular synthesis entering the arena, making echo and delay pedals one of the most inspiring and playful niches for creative musicians and effect designers alike.

-Finding the Best Delay Pedals for Your Needs
+What’s the Best Delay Pedal for Your Needs?

 A delay pedal simply replicates your guitar’s input signal.
 So why is choosing one so difficult?